scorpido74/azure-docs.nl-nl/articles/private-link/create-private-endpoint-cli.md

 ---
-title: Een persoonlijk Azure-eind punt maken met behulp van Azure CLI | Microsoft Docs
+title: Quickstart - Create an Azure private endpoint using Azure CLI
-description: Meer informatie over Azure persoonlijk eind punt
+description: Learn about Azure private endpoint in this Quickstart
 services: private-link
 author: asudbring
 ms.service: private-link
-ms.topic: article
+ms.topic: quickstart
 ms.date: 09/16/2019
 ms.author: allensu
-ms.openlocfilehash: 467b2426ccd69a27adc9df7ee3ff0304886b8f4a
+ms.openlocfilehash: 67513c2155e956e005b143c3049abe70a2f126f2
-ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 11/20/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "74224855"
+ms.locfileid: "74419822"
 ---
-# <a name="create-a-private-endpoint-using-azure-cli"></a>Een persoonlijk eind punt maken met behulp van Azure CLI
+# <a name="quickstart-create-a-private-endpoint-using-azure-cli"></a>Quickstart: Create a private endpoint using Azure CLI
-Persoonlijk eind punt is de fundamentele bouw steen voor privé-koppeling in Azure.
-Hierdoor kunnen Azure-resources, zoals virtuele machines (Vm's), privé communiceren met persoonlijke koppelings bronnen.
-In deze Quick Start leert u hoe u een virtuele machine maakt in een virtueel netwerk, een SQL Database-Server met een persoonlijk eind punt met behulp van Azure CLI.
-Vervolgens hebt u toegang tot de virtuele machine en kunt u veilig toegang krijgen tot de persoonlijke koppelings bron (een persoonlijke Azure SQL Database Server in dit voor beeld).
+Private Endpoint is the fundamental building block for Private Link in Azure.
+It enables Azure resources, like virtual machines (VMs), to communicate privately with Private Link Resources.
+In this Quickstart, you will learn how to create a VM on a virtual network, a SQL Database Server with a Private Endpoint using Azure CLI.
+Then, you can access the VM to and securely access the private link resource (a private Azure SQL Database server in this example).

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]